Kirk 2.0: Capt. Pike of new ‘Star Trek’ a welcome new icon

 That was 1964.
 Today, for this latest captain of the Enterprise, sensitivity and warmth are no longer hidden.
 They’re right there front and centre, along with all the complexity.
 And “Star Trek”— which even in its darkest hours is about building a brighter future — is better off for it.

-Ted Anthony, director of digital innovation for The Associated Press, has been writing about American culture since 1990.
-His younger son’s middle name is Kirk.
+Ted Anthony, director of digital innovation for The Associated Press, has been writing about American culture since 1990 and watching “Star Trek” since his older sister plopped him down in front of her favourite show when he was 2.
+His younger son’s middle name is, not coincidentally, Kirk.
 Follow him on Twitter at http://twitter.com/anthonyted

 Ted Anthony, The Associated Press